outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - interface: standardizing filter where any problem can be solved
         - why an interface isnt a language - its definition overlaps with the definition of a set, which is a sub-structure found on interfaces and doesnt encapsulate the whole definition of an interface, which is a specific structure in which all problems can be solved, whereas language encompasses all concepts/structures without refinement by a filter that adds value in reducing computations
+        - ambiguities/overlaps as sources of info to identify interfaces (overlap of 'difference' & 'change' definitions indicates that they are related variations in a potential field of a unifying concept acting as a symmetry)

       - perspective: